irondrive/andromeda-server/wiki/Accounts-App.md

 Global config is read/set using `accounts getconfig` and `accounts setconfig`.

-The `--createaccount` parameter allows enabling/disabling public account creation (or allowing via the whitelist) - default is disabled.
+The `--createaccount` parameter allows enabling/disabling public account creation (or allowing via the allowlist) - default is disabled.
 The `--requirecontact` parameter determines whether publically created accounts must have contact info or not - default is disabled.
 The `verify` setting requires that the contact is also verified before the account is enabled.
 The `usernameiscontact` parameter determines whether contact info is used as a username - default is disabled.
 E.g. if set to true, accounts' usernames would be their email addresses, not a separate username.

 `--createdefgroup` will create a global "default" group.
 All users will implicitly be a member of this group.
 The default group is how you set granular config to apply globally.
 There is no default group by default.